gmartsenkov/gate/README.md

 ## Additional options

 * Successful output keys can be atomized, for example:
+> Keep in mind that atoms are unique and the default limit is 1,048,576 [ref](http://erlang.org/doc/efficiency_guide/advanced.html)
+> Keys will not be converted to atoms if they are not defined in the schema

 ``` elixir
   @schema %{ "age" => :int }